LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

     acc.dtypes

-Therefor, we have to change the column type for population into a numerical data type first:
+Therefore, we have to change the column type for population into a numerical data type first:

-.. ipython:: python

-    # data types in the population dataset
-    acc.dtypes

 .. ipython:: python